-Nike's revenue, profit beat estimates
+Nike revenue beats; sees rebound in basketball category

-Nike Inc, the world's No. 1 footwear maker, reported better-than-expected quarterly revenue and profit, fueled by higher demand across markets such as Western Europe and Greater China and lower costs.
+Nike Inc (NKE.N), the world's largest footwear maker, reported better-than-expected quarterly revenue and profit, and indicated a rebound in its basketball category.

+The company's shares were up 1.7 percent at $52.67 in after-market trading on Tuesday.

+Nike's basketball business has come under pressure, particularly from rival Under Armour's (UAA.N) NBA-star Stephen Curry's signature shoe line.

+Nike forecast full-year revenue to grow in the high single digits, and said currency-neutral futures orders were growing 2 percent.

+The company said it expected North America, its biggest market, to continue to grow in second half with return to expanding gross margins and tighter inventory levels.

-Sales in North America, its biggest market, rose 3 percent to $3.65 billion in the second quarter ended Nov.
+Sales in North America rose 3 percent to $3.65 billion in the second quarter ended Nov.
 30.

-Nike has been facing intensifying competition from rivals such as Under Armour Inc and Adidas AG in North America.

-A resurgent Adidas has been chipping away at Nike's dominant position through its popular Yeezy collection designed by rapper Kanye West and its retro sneakers such as the Stan Smith line.

 Nike's sales in Greater China rose 12 percent to $1.06 billion in the latest quarter.
 Excluding the impact of currency changes, sales in the region jumped 17 percent.